mikasmart/moodle-report_benchmark/README.md

 * To the [Moodle community](https://moodle.org/)
 * To Nicolas Martignoni, for help, time and perspective
-* To Jean FRUITET, for giving us Moodle
+* To Jean FRUITET, for help, time and traduction
 * To [Martin Dougiamas](https://en.wikipedia.org/wiki/Martin_Dougiamas), for giving us Moodle

 ## License